 Ghent is a great city to visit for a day trip from Brussels.
 It’s just about half an hour by train, and with so much to see in Ghent, you can easily spend the whole day there.
 Alternatively, you can join this all-inclusive day tour which will ferry you between Brussels and Ghent via bus.

 The Historic Center of Ghent is known for its medieval architecture, which earned it a spot on UNESCO’s list of World Heritage Sites in 1998.
-You’ll find many stunning buildings along your walk through the old town, which will mostly appeal to history and art lovers.
+You’ll find many stunning buildings along your walk through the old town, mainly appealing to history and art lovers.

-Located one hour by train from Brussels, Namur is a hidden gem you should not miss.
-The city has a lot to offer and is an excellent base for exploring the Ardennes region, as well as some of the region’s battlefields from WWI.
+Namur is a hidden gem you should not miss, located one hour by train from Brussels.
+The city has a lot to offer and is an excellent base for exploring the Ardennes region and some of the region’s battlefields from WWI.

 Namur also has a beautiful medieval old town center that someone can explore on foot or by bike (rental available at a paltry €1 for kids and at least €2.2 for adults).
 Highlights include its cathedral, the St Aubain-Tronquoy Church, the only late-Baroque church in Belgium.